AmrutaAkare/book-store/README.md

 This is book-store project.
-this project creted using react.js, nodeJS ,MongoDB,ExpressJs.
+this MERN project create using by react.js, nodeJS ,MongoDB,ExpressJs. in Design part i used Material UI.
 I use CRUD operation .